Harphies/harphies/README.md

 - I build RESTAPI applcations with Nodejs, MongoDb, Postgre, MySQL, Redis etc
 - I build Serverless Applications and Distributed Systems with AWS services such Amplify, Appsync,GraphQl etc
 - I'm experienced AWS DevOps.
 I deploy and maintain large scale Applications with AWS services
-- I'm experenced with Docker and Kubernetes to build reprodicible and scalable applications
+- I'm experenced with Docker and Kubernetes to build reproducible and scalable applications
-- I'm Psychology and Neuroscience Enthisiast
+- I'm a Psychology and Neuroscience Enthusiast
 - I'm an engineer and an Entreprenuer with the mission to make the world a better
 - I believe in empathy and treating people with respect.